codertazir/weatherAPI/README.md

 # Weather API
-This website has an API documentation
+This website has an API